morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Amazon - 25 USD - [EDUP EP-AX1672](https://www.amazon.com/AX5400M-802-11AX-Tri-Band-Antennas-Wireless/dp/B0C77GBBY6)

-The below link calls the adapter the `Pro` module.
+The below link calls the adapter the `Pro` model.
 It appears the reasons for this is that they have included an extension cable.

 ebay - 20 USD - [EDUP EP-AX1672 Pro](https://www.ebay.com/itm/226073349190)